w3c/Guide/meetings/mixed-mode.md

 Ask participants to mute unless they have the floor.

-> [JB] For large groups, it can be helpful to use mute-by-default, with Chair, or queue-manager-assistant, unmuting those who come up in queue -- but this can slow things down.
+> [JB -- For large groups, it can be helpful to use mute-by-default, with Chair, or queue-manager-assistant, unmuting those who come up in queue -- but this can slow things down.
 If not mute-by-default, essential that Chair or someone has abilility to mute remote participants.]

 Split the queue into sub-topic if needed, to facilitate follow-ups on individual comments.